Grounding or Earthing to Protect from Electro-smog and Boost Health (Reduce Inflammation and Stress)

 There are five basic ways to earth yourself to benefit from it

 Touching metal water sockets or metal radiators will have a grounding effect since they’re usually grounded.
-Also, washing dishes will have grounding effect, because you’ll be in contact with water and sink which is most likely grounded.
-I like washing dishes – it’s my mediation/mindfulness practice.
+Also, washing dishes will have a grounding effect because you’ll be in contact with water and sink, which is most likely grounded.
+I like washing dishes – it’s my meditation/mindfulness practice.

 If you have a garden, you could make a labyrinth to walk around.
 Labyrinths can have healing, meditative properties, so combining walking barefoot in a labyrinth is a double whammy.